LilianCruanes/neo4j_for_django/docs/sessions.md

 - try to log in the user or preserve his session, if the **`if_authentication_user`** parameter is filled,
 <br/>

-- try only to preserve the user session if the parameter is not filled (like in the **`neo4j_for_django.contrib.auth.middleware`**, which one refresh and preserve the session at every request),
+- try only to preserve the user session if the parameter is not filled (like in the **`neo4j_for_django.contrib.auth.middleware`**, which refresh and preserve the session at every request),
 <br/>

 - clean the related sessions in the database and in the cookie, if their is nor the **`if_authentication_user`** parameter, nor a user in the request (or if datas are obsolete or damaged).